NavodaLakshika/NavodaLakshika/README.md

 ---

-### 📬 Get in Touch
+### 📬 Contact

-If you'd like to collaborate or have any questions, feel free to reach out:

 - 📧 Email: **navoda991@gmail.com**
 - 💼 LinkedIn: [Navoda Lakshika](https://linkedin.com/in/navoda-lakshika)

 ---

-_“Code is not just code.
-It's the bridge between ideas and reality.”_
+_“Creating scalable, clean, and maintainable code is not just a goal — it’s a craft.”_